I’m Mr Ormsby and thank you very much for dropping by.

 What is your greatest accomplishment as a writer so far?

 My greatest accomplishment to date would be starting my blog and sticking at it.
 I wrote loads when I was a kid, edited the newspaper at university and almost went into journalism so writing’s definitely in the DNA.
-And then finally, just over a year ago I got off the pot and started my blog.
+And then finally, I got off the pot and started my blog.
 To date, I’ve posted a collection one publisher has called ‘eclectic’- it’s a mixture of humour, horror, poetry, prose, essays and opinions – which has attracted an equally eclectic readership.
 I’m proud of my efforts and honoured that others consider it worth reading.

 Why do you write?